Denperidge/html5-boilerplate/README.md

 - Removal of default js/css

   My different sites will use different forms of JS/CSS, and thus may be placed in differently named files in different locations.

+- Removal of convention files, docs & tests

+  For the same reasons as the previous.